PatrickC12/ProAnubisReconstruction/README.md

   - This agrees with the findings from the zenith angle distribution of all the muons.
 (See angular distributions ppt in "Investigations" folder)

 -  Heat map of three hour run.

+-  Timing between RPCs.
+Calibrate channels and RPCs for timing diff.
+(Find TOF From trajectory and find dT distributions).
+-  Also, find directionality of muon trajectory (vertical directionality) by considering average hit time for Top and Bottom hit RPCs.
+Trivial task, but at the momen not so important.

 -  Find efficiency of RPCs using "Tag and Probe" Method. https://espace.cern.ch/lip/pub/docs/LIP-STUDENTS-20-18.pdf